Img-Diff: Contrastive Data Synthesis for Multimodal Large Language Models: Background and Related Works

 Leveraging advancements in image editing technologies, some studies have employed generative models and editing techniques to create datasets centered on image differences.
 A prime example is InstructPix2Pix \cite{instructpix2pix}, which utilizes the Prompt-to-Prompt \cite{prompt2propmt} image editing technique to direct Stable-Diffusion-1.5 \cite{sd-1.5} in generating pairs of similar images, while employing GPT-3 \cite{gpt-3} to craft the edited text as reference captions for image differences.

-Our approach, similar to InstructPix2Pix, employs the Prompt-to-Prompt technique alongside a generative model Stable-Diffusion-XL \cite{sdxl} to generate pairs of similar images.
-However, we incorporate multiple filtering stages to ensure data quality, with a particular emphasis on producing difference captions that focus on specific bounding box regions rather than the entire image, which ensures greater accuracy.
+Our approach, referring to InstructPix2Pix, employs the Prompt-to-Prompt technique alongside an advanced generative model Stable-Diffusion-XL \cite{sdxl}, which produces more realistic images, to generate pairs of similar images.
+Unlike InstructPix2Pix, we incorporate multiple filtering stages to ensure data quality, with a particular emphasis on producing difference captions that focus on specific regions rather than the entire image, which ensures greater accuracy.